 Tropeiro.
 Torresmo.
 Frango com quiabo.

-If you’re unfamiliar with comida mineira, you will be by the end of this trip—and Brazilians everywhere will be jealous.
+If you’re unfamiliar with comida mineira, you will be by the end of the trip—and Brazilians everywhere will be jealous.

 It’s worth it.